Machining & Fabrication

 McKiney Manufacturing and Sales offers CNC machining expertise and service, welding services, finishing services, fabrication services, and assembly capabilities, making us the right choice for your metal fabrication and contract manufacturing needs.

 The custom capabilities at McKiney Manufacturing & Sales and the affordable, high-quality work from our team provide you with solid work, completed in a timely fashion, at a fair cost.
-From precision CNC machining to finish work, we believe in quality first, and service always.
+From precision CNC machining to finished work, we believe in quality first, and service always.

 Contact us today to see how we can help with your next precision machining or forming project.